 'Thames Side' Playing Cards manufactured by The Universal Playing Card Co., Ltd for L. G. Sloan, Ltd., 1930s

-Nã'ib, the game of lieutenants on duty... these cards are amongst the earliest Arabic playing cards extant, from a XV or early XVI century Mamluk pack, hand-drawn and hand-painted.
+Nã'ib, the game of lieutenants... these cards are amongst the earliest Arabic playing cards extant, from a XV or early XVI century Mamluk pack, hand-drawn and hand-painted.

 Willis & Company was formed in 1869, having been preceded by Charles Steer at the same address (80 Long Acre, London), who also manufactured playing cards during the 1850s and 60s.